intoxstudio/content-aware-sidebars/readme.txt

 Use Content Aware Sidebars to boost on-site SEO, upsell your products or get better-converting Call-to-Actions by displaying different sidebars on different conditions.
 The Sidebar Manager makes it incredibly easy to create and manage widget areas in any theme.

-Content Aware Sidebars is built to scale and will never slow down your site no matter the size.
+The Content Aware Sidebars plugin is built to scale and will never slow down your site no matter the size.

 ####Create Unlimited Sidebars and Widget Areas